WISDEM/WOMBAT/docs/examples/how_to.md

 #### Turbines

-The turbine has the most to define out of the three systems in the wind farm model.
+The turbine has the most to define out of the three wind-based systems in the wind farm model.
 Similar to the substation, it relies mainly on the subassembly model with a few extra parameters, as defined here:

 capacity_kw
 : The capacity of the system.
 Only needed if a $/kw cost basis is being used.